Whyzanet/WhyzaGC/README.md

 title: README
 ---

-This project is about adding a wireless Adafruit Arduino Feather HUZZAH ESP8266 or ESP32 v2 with Adafruit Featherwing 128x64 OLED to interface with the self-assembled MightOhm Geiger Kit.
+This project is about adding a wireless Adafruit Arduino Feather HUZZAH ESP8266 or ESP32 v2 with Adafruit Featherwing 128x64 OLED to interface with the self-assembled MightyOhm Geiger Kit.

 ![gc](https://user-images.githubusercontent.com/109115488/183527736-65f04142-ec97-42df-9d83-001d34401015.jpg)

 ## Introduction:

-I am always on the lookout for unique and interesting kits to build which led to me discovering the MightOhm Geiger kit.
+I am always on the lookout for unique and interesting kits to build which led to me discovering the MightyOhm Geiger kit.

-While there are a couple of other geiger kits around, the fact that the MightOhm was in stock ( rare in these post covid times! ), it included a commonly used detector tube ( for relative data comparisons ), its serial output, along with its steampunk looks, it had me sold.
+While there are a couple of other geiger kits around, the fact that the MightyOhm was in stock ( rare in these post covid times! ), it included a commonly used detector tube ( for relative data comparisons ), its serial output, along with its steampunk looks, it had me sold.
 It was also a good opportunity to learn a lot more about radiation and our environment.

 While waiting for delivery I checked a number of forums looking for ideas on how to interface with the counter for both the Raspberry Pi and Arduino.
 I found a dated project using the Huzzah and MightyOhm and after researching parts availability, I decided to do my own Arduino project from scratch as I wanted to increase my Arduino coding skills.
 I also found some good ideas for interfacing to the Raspberry Pi which I also cover.